MPLS Traffic Engineering MIB

 Enabling the SNMP Agent to Help Manage Various MPLS TE Tunnel Characteristics of Tunnels on the Local Router

 The SNMP agent for the MPLS TE MIB is disabled by default.
-To enable the SNMP agent for the MPLS TE MIB, perform the following task.
+To enable the SNMP agent for the MPLS TE MIB, perform the following steps.

 1. telnet host